MicheleCynowicz/memory-card-game/step-4/README.md

 function matchCards(img1, img2) {
   if (img1 === img2) { // this code will run if the card images match
-    matchedPairs++; // if the card images match, we can imcrement the global `matchedPairs` variable by 1 match if (matchedPairs == 8) { // if your number of matches is 8, you've made all the matches!
+    matchedPairs++; // if the card images match, we can increment the global `matchedPairs` variable by 1 match if (matchedPairs == 8) { // if your number of matches is 8, you've made all the matches!
 Game Won! console.log('YOU WIN!');
         return; // for now, lets call this game over, end this function and do nothing else.